bestmike007/Wechat.Client/client/README.md

 ## To be done

+1. Message send status
-1. Multi-media messages
+2. Multi-media messages
-2. Group messages
+3. Group messages